C. Fox Smith: Later life

 Other books by Smith included three romantic novels, numerous short stories and articles, as well as several books describing "sailortown."
 She also published a book of traditional sea shanties that she had collected, and edited a collection of sea poems and stories primarily by other authors.
 In 1937 Smith finally realised a childhood dream by sailing around the coast of Africa, as a guest of the Union-Castle Mail Steamship Co.
 Ltd., stopping in the harbors along the way.
 She wrote of her experiences in All the Way Round: Sea Roads to Africa.
 In the 1940s she began writing children's sea stories with her sister Margaret (Madge) Scott Smith, other travel books, history books, a book about ship models, at least one biography titled Grace Darling, and contributed to and edited many collections.

 The fine art work of her older brother Philip Wilson Smith, known at the time for his etchings of Elizabethan architecture and oil paintings, illustrates many of her poetry and prose books.

 Her literary outpourings were such as to persuade the Government to award her, at the age of 67, a modest pension for "her services to literature."

 Smith kept writing to the end of her life about many things and many places but always with the accuracy and knowledge of an expert.
 She even chose her own gravestone epitaph, an extract from one of Walter Raleigh's poems:

-Cicely Fox Smith died on 8 April 1954, in the town of Bow, Devon, where she'd been living with her sister Madge.
+Cicely Fox Smith died on 8 April 1954, in Poltimore House Nursing Home, Poltimore, Devon, about 15–20 miles from Bow where she'd been living with her sister Madge.